AndrewBanks10/create-react-project/README.md

 ## Simplicity with Programming React Components Using Create-react-project
 As shown above, to create react components using create-react-project you only need to program these five simple items.
-1. Define your component state variables under defaultState.
+1. Define your component state variables in defaultState.
 2. Define your component UI service functions in uiServiceFunctions and external event triggered service functions in externalServiceFunctions.
 3. Define your business code.
 4. Define your react component with jsx as a simple stateless component.